Chris Charteris

 Chris Charteris (born 1966) is a New Zealand sculptor, jeweller and carver.

 Early life and education

-Charteris was born in Auckland, adopted into a Pakeha family as a young child, and told he was Māori, before discovering much later that he was of Kiribati, Fijian and English descent.
-He began his artistic training in Kaitaia in Maori carving and design.
+Charteris was born in Auckland, adopted into a Pākehā family as a young child, and told he was Māori, before discovering much later that he was of Kiribati, Fijian and English descent.
+He began his artistic training in Kaitaia in Māori carving and design.

 Between 1986 and 1996, he worked as a carving tutor at Otago and Southland Polytechnics, and the Dunedin College of Education's Arai Te Uru Kokiri Youth Learning Centre.
 In 1995, he established Te Whare Whakairo Gallery and Workshop in Dunedin.

 Career

 He has exhibited at FhE Galleries in Auckland with Tuanako in 2011, To the Heart of the Matter in 2010, and Matau 2008.
 His work has been included in the group exhibition Wunderrūma: New Zealand Jewellery, exhibited at The Dowse Art Museum in Lower Hutt and at Galerie Handwerk in Munich.
 His work was also part of Pasifika Styles at the Museum of Archaeology and Anthropology, University of Cambridge.
 His work was included in the third and fourth New Zealand Jewellery Biennials, Turangawaewae: A Public Outing, held at The Dowse Art Museum in 1998, and Grammar: Subjects and Objects, held in 2001.